 Even MORE About the West Coast

-Nature lovers: the West Coast has plenty of beautiful beaches, state parks, and national parks listed in this article, and every kind of climate found on Earth.
-You can find wonderful nautical creatures such as sea lions and embark on whale watching tours in the Pacific Ocean!
+Nature lovers: the West Coast has plenty of beautiful beaches, state parks, and national parks listed in this article, and every kind of climate is found on Earth.
+You can find wonderful nautical creatures such as sea lions and embark on whale-watching tours in the Pacific Ocean!